IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 If your child's university will not accept NECM results, or if they feel the non-exam route will not reflect their true ability, there are alternatives:

 - Sit exams overseas: Some families are exploring the option of having their child sit IB exams at an international school in a country where exams are still being held.
-This requires coordination with both the current school and the overseas centre.
+The IB is now formally supporting this by allowing students to transfer their registration to another IB World School at no additional cost.

-- Defer to November 2026: The IB offers a November exam session.
+- Defer to November 2026: The IB offers a November exam session, and students in the Middle East can now defer at no extra cost.
 Deferring gives your child time to prepare and sit the papers, but it also means a gap before university entry.
 Check with your target university whether a November result is compatible with their intake dates.

 - Maximise the NECM outcome: For most students, the smartest move is to focus all energy on producing the strongest possible IA and building the evidence base for the highest defensible predicted grade.
 This means continuing to perform at peak level during remote learning, because teachers need concrete evidence to justify their predictions.